gbgabiola/100DaysOfCode/r1-log.md

 ## Day 46: July 26, Thursday
 **Today's Progress**: Learning CSS grid for multi-dimensional system, to replace floats, use less and readable code, and much more logical CSS code.

+## Day 47: July 27, Friday
+**Today's Progress**: Continue to read ch 17-20 of "asmartwaytolearnjavascript" and it's interactive exercise.
+Practiced CSS grid in codepen.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: